UIC COVID-19 Grant Project and ACCSES COVID-19 Survey

 NTG collaborating with UIC on COVID-10 Grant Project!

-The Project will involve undertaking a national survey in late summer to learn more about how community-based organizations that provide services to people with intellectual disability are preparing and responding to COVID-19 pandemic.
-The results with be collated with other information from public input and discussion with national organizations to produce technical materials useful for the provider sector.
+The Project involves undertaking a national survey, which was done in late summer of 2020 to learn more about how community-based organizations that provide services to people with intellectual disability were preparing and responding to COVID-19 pandemic.
+The results were collated with other information, along with public input and discussions with national organizations, and used to produce technical materials useful for the provider sector.
 Information from other surveys will also be integrated into the Project’s work.

 The NTG has agreed to be a collaborating partner in the Project and to aid with the survey and training development aspects.
 Other partners include ACCSES and the YAI organization.

 The ACCSES organization in Washington, DC, undertook a major national survey of provider organizations during June 2020 to determine what major challenges agencies are facing with re-entry and protecting their clientele from contagion and re-infections stemming from the COVID-19 pandemic.
 The NTG cooperated with both ACCSES and the YAI organization (in New York City), the survey partners, in managing the survey and with analyzing the results.
 The information gleaned helped to create policy and legislative recommendations to help with the problems encountered and to enable agencies to put into practice activities to protect their clientele.
 The UIC CCTC Grant Project was also involved with this national survey.